cran/txtq/README.md

 #> [1] 4
 ```

-Let's let Process B get the rest of the instructions.
+Let’s let Process B get the rest of the instructions.

 ``` r
 q$pop() # q$pop() with no arguments just pops one message.